Se3do/Netflix-Clone/README.md

 ## Project Overview

-The Netflix Clone Application is a Java-based project that utilizes the OMDb website to fetch movie data.
-It offers a seamless user interface for interacting with the application, featuring frontend components built using JavaFX and backend logic for handling Website requests.
+The Netflix Clone Application is a Java-based project that utilizes the OMDb API to fetch movie data.
+It offers a seamless user interface for interacting with the application, featuring frontend components built using JavaFX and backend logic for handling API requests.

 ## Key Backend Features

-### OMDb Website Integration
+### OMDb API Integration

-The backend of the Netflix Clone Application integrates with the OMDb website to fetch detailed information about movies.
-The application sends HTTP requests to the OMDb Website based on user input, retrieves JSON responses, and processes the data for display in the frontend.
+The backend of the Netflix Clone Application integrates with the OMDb API to fetch detailed information about movies.
+The application sends HTTP requests to the OMDb API based on user input, retrieves JSON responses, and processes the data for display in the frontend.

 ### JSON Handling and Searching

 In the `Scene1_Controller` class, JSON handling and search functionality play a pivotal role in dynamically updating the movie list based on user input.
 Here are the key components:

 - **JSON Handling:**
-  - The `getjson(String link)` method handles the retrieval and parsing of JSON data from the OMDb Website.
-It uses a `URL` object to connect to the Website and a `JSONParser` to parse the JSON response into a `JSONObject`.
+  - The `getjson(String link)` method handles the retrieval and parsing of JSON data from the OMDb API.
+It uses a `URL` object to connect to the API and a `JSONParser` to parse the JSON response into a `JSONObject`.
-  - The `addMovie()` and `addMovie(String s)` methods utilize the `getjson` method to fetch movie details from the OMDb Website based on the user's search input.
+  - The `addMovie()` and `addMovie(String s)` methods utilize the `getjson` method to fetch movie details from the OMDb API based on the user's search input.
 The retrieved JSON response is then used to create a new `MoviePane` representing the movie.

 ## Key Frontend Features